 UTS:INSEARCH will refund tuition fees in some circumstances.
-Please refer to your offer letter, Terms and Conditions.
+Please refer to the Terms and Conditions attached to your offer letter.
 The Refund Policy is also available on the Student Extranet and UTS:INSEARCH website.

 5.4 Payment of Fees